Does Stress Affect Acne?

 Chronic stress: With chronic stress, the stressor does not go away.
 An ongoing difficult job or school situation, or ongoing relationship issues are all examples of chronic stress.
 In these situations, the stressor remains for a long period of time and so does the body's response to the stressor.
 The body continues to release stress-fighting chemicals, and the resulting continuous stimulation eventually overwhelms the body's immune system and causes it to stop responding correctly, which can cause problems, such as an increase in skin oil production and inflammation.
 Acne is an inflammatory disease that is associated with increased skin oil levels, so anything which causes inflammation and/or increased skin oil production can theoretically aggravate acne.

-It is still unclear exactly how stress affects acne, but based on what we know about the impact of stress on the skin’s immune system, we can infer that chronic stress may cause an adverse effect on acne.
-The following study shows that using techniques to reduce stress may also help reduce acne.
+It is still unclear exactly how stress affects acne, but based on what we know about the impact of stress on the skin's immune system, we can infer that chronic stress may cause an adverse effect on acne.1 One study found that females in their 20s who experience more stress tend to suffer with worse acne when compared with females who are less stressed.2 Another study published in 2006 found that using relaxation techniques to reduce stress may also help reduce acne.3

-Stress-related Neurotransmitters and Hormones Liked to Increased Skin Oil Production and Inflammation
+Stress-related Neurotransmitters and Hormones Linked to Increased Skin Oil Production and Inflammation

 Conflicting Studies on Stress and Sebum Production

-In contrast, a small 2007 study in Acta Dermato-Venereologica that looked at the relationship between stress, sebum production, and acne in adolescents found no relationship between stress and sebum levels.
+A small 2007 study in Acta Dermato-Venereologica that looked at the relationship between stress, sebum production, and acne in adolescents found no relationship between stress and sebum levels.
 However, this study did find a positive correlation between stress and acne severity.
-The authors concluded, “In adolescents, psychological stress does not appear to affect the quantity of sebum production.
-The study suggests a significant association between stress and severity of [inflammatory acne] especially in males.
-Increased acne severity associated with stress may result from factors other than sebum quantity.”9
+The authors concluded, "In adolescents, psychological stress does not appear to affect the quantity of sebum production.
+The study suggests a significant association between stress and severity of [inflammatory acne], especially in males.
+Increased acne severity associated with stress may result from factors other than sebum quantity."10

 Does Stress Cause Acne or Does Acne Cause Stress?